 An Amazing but True Story

-"My father, while he was a missionary in Africa, had a similar experience when he had finally been granted permission from the then British Commonwealth to open a mission in Kenya.
+"My father, while he was a missionary in Africa, had finally been granted permission from the then British Commonwealth to open a mission in Kenya.
 It had been suggested by the other missions for him to go to the Vetendi area in southern Kenya (today they are called Kuria).
 He set out, traveling by compass because there were no roads into the area.

 "My Mother and two older siblings were traveling with him and it started to rain.
 The dirt in that area is volcanic ash and becomes like gumbo when it is wet so they stopped and set up camp.

 "They ate their meal under the flap of the tent on an old round card table which had worn out rivets at each of the four legs.
 I remember the table from my own youth and remember that we had to hold the legs of the table between our own legs to prevent the table from swinging away from us as we were trying to eat.
 They did not set up their cots that night, they simply rolled out their sleeping rolls and went to sleep on the floor of the tent.